gleannabhann/records/README.md

 # Gleann Abhann Hall of Records

+_Please note this codebase is still in pre-release, not confirmed stable._

 - Order of Precedence for GA Heralds
   - Tracks award dates, events, who gave award, etc.
 - Authorizations for GA Marshallate